ffdo/node-informant/README.md

   interval:
     statistics: 300       # The interval in seconds to fetch fast changing data like statistics and neighbours
     nodeinfo: 1800        # The interval in seconds to request more static data and discover new nodes
+    expire: 3             # This is a multiplicator for the statistics interval.
+A node is considered offline if
+                          # statistics interval multiplied by expire seconds have passed since the last response
   interface: "bat0"       # The interface to use for announced
   port: 21444             # The port to use as a source port announced requests and to listen for responses on